McQuiggin v. Perkins

+Justice Ruth Bader Ginsburg writing for the majority warned that AEDPA's high bar still required judges to find that "it is more likely than not that no reasonable juror would have convicted...in light of the new evidence".
+Emily Bazelon said this high bar means "in effect...to figure out if people like Perkins are entitled to a hearing about whether they have strong evidence of innocence, judges will have to first hold a hearing to figure out whether there is strong evidence of innocence".

 Background

 On March 4, 1993, Floyd Perkins, Damarr Jones, and Rodney Henderson attended a party in Flint, Michigan.
 The three men left the party together.
 Henderson was later found murdered.
 Perkins and Jones accused each other for the murder.
 Perkins testified that he became separated from Jones and Henderson, but later saw Jones with blood on his clothing.
 Jones testified that he watched Perkins kill Henderson.
 Two witnesses testified that Perkins confessed to killing Henderson.
 Perkins was eventually charged with the murder, convicted by a jury, and sentenced to life in prison without the possibility of parole.
 Perkins lost his direct appeals and his conviction became final on May 5, 1997.